Skip to content

 This simple equation is as old as photography.

-If photography was created by, or the French Joseph Nicéphore Niépce in 1826, or the French Daguerre in 1839, it’s in 1854, when the process needed less time of exposure, that the first wedding photography was taken at the wedding of Queen Victoria and Prince Albert.
-Thanks to those photographs, we can see, today, what they looked like and who was present.
+If photography was created by the French Joseph Nicéphore Niépce in 1826, or the French Daguerre in 1839, it wasn’t until 1854, when the process needed less time of exposure, that the first wedding photography was taken at the wedding of Queen Victoria and Prince Albert.
+Thanks to those photographs, we can see today what they looked like and who was present.

-So to the question, “should you print your wedding album?” the answer is “hire your photographer to built a high quality wedding album.”
-The cost is slightly more expensive than the price of an average photo-book but you will have something solid!
-Photographers know quality and durability, they choose the best papers, covers, binding that will resist time, manipulation, scratch, and dirty fingers of your grandkids!
+So, to the question, “Should you print your wedding album?” the answer is “hire your photographer to build a high-quality wedding album.”
+The cost is slightly more expensive than the price of an average photo book, but you will have something solid!
+Photographers know quality and durability; they choose the best papers, covers, and binding that will resist time, manipulation, scratches, and dirty fingers of your grandkids!

 Internet and Social Media Don’t Last Forever

-Let’s assume you have downloaded all your files and share them on social media.
-After a couple of days, or weeks, of warm congratulations and thumbs up, those images would get buried by fresher news.
+Let’s assume you have downloaded all your files and shared them on social media.
+After a couple of days or weeks of warm congratulations and thumbs up, those images would get buried by fresher news.
 They are, in a way, disposable.
 That’s the nature of social media.

 Photographs Would Prevent the Loss of Your Digital Images

 A digital image is just a numeric file on your hard drive.
 They need to be printed on photo paper to become a real object that can be cherished, protected and kept forever.
-If you put your wedding images on a digital format, one day you will simply lose them.
+If you put your wedding images in a digital format, one day you will simply lose them.
 Indeed, your hard drive can have a failure, someone can steal it, or water damage can destroy it.
 Or simply the time and the years would do their work.
-In 40 years, when you want to see your wedding memories, you won’t have them anymore, they will be lost somewhere around.
+In 40 years, when you want to see your wedding memories, you won’t have them anymore; they will be lost somewhere.

 In addition to printing your album, you should also be planning to back up your files on an external hard drive.